 - large intestine, where stool ultimately exits via the rectum

-The softer and bulkier the stool is, the more likely it is to activate the movements of the intestines and move forward.
+The softer and bulkier the stool is, the more likely it is to activate the intestinal movements and move forward.
 When it’s time for you to go to the bathroom, muscles in your pelvic floor work together to help push stool out of the rectum.

 Constipation can happen due to one or more breakdowns of the expected pathway where stool is excreted.